camptocamp/QGIS-DimensionsSelector/help/source/index.rst

 If you want to enter a static list of choices:

-* Set the **Choices** value to a commas separated list of possible values for the dimension, for example: "value1,value2,value3,value4".
+* Set the **Choices** value to a comma separated list of possible values for the dimension, for example: "value1,value2,value3,value4".

 If you want to use a table of choices: